-Steven P. James has served on Ocera’s board of directors since September 2014.
-Prior to joining the Board, Mr. James served as the President and Founding Chief Executive Officer of Labrys Biologics, Inc., a private venture-backed start-up developing a monoclonal antibody for the prevention of chronic migraine, until the company was acquired by Teva Pharmaceuticals in July 2014.
-From October 2004 to December 2012, Mr. James served as President and Chief Executive Officer of KAI Pharmaceuticals, Inc., until its acquisition by Amgen in 2012.
+Steven P. James has served as Ocera’s Lead Independent Director since September 2014.
+Mr. James is interim Chief Executive Officer and serves on the board of PIONYR Immunotherapeutics, a biopharmaceutical company developing oncology drugs.
+Mr. James served as the President and Founding Chief Executive Officer of Labrys Biologics, Inc., a private venture-backed start-up developing a monoclonal antibody for the prevention of chronic migraine, from December 2012 until the company was acquired by Teva Pharmaceuticals in July 2014.
+From October 2004 to December 2012, Mr. James served as President and Chief Executive Officer of KAI Pharmaceuticals, Inc., (“KAI”), which was acquired by Amgen in 2012.
 Prior to joining KAI, he held leadership positions at Exelixis, Inc., Sunesis Pharmaceuticals, Inc., and Isis Pharmaceuticals.
 Mr. James previously held business development, marketing and general management positions with Landec Corporation, California Biotechnology and Eli Lilly & Company.
 Mr. James holds a B.A. in Biology from Brown University and a Masters in Management from the Kellogg Graduate School of Management at Northwestern University.
-Mr. James is currently a director of Cascadian Therapeutics, Antiva Biosciences, Allakos Inc, Precision Immune Inc., Chrono Therapeutics and is a trustee of Middlebridge School in Rhode Island.
+Mr. James also currently serves on the board of Cascadian Therapeutics (NASDAQ:CASC), formerly Oncothyreon Inc., and several private biotechnology companies and is a member of the board of trustees of Middlebridge School in Rhode Island.

 Dr. Michael Powell, Ph.D., has served on Ocera’s Board of Directors since June 2006.
 Dr. Powell has been a General Partner of Sofinnova Ventures, a venture capital firm, since 1997.
 Previously, Dr. Powell has held positions at Genentech, a biotechnology company, Cytel, a research and development company, and Syntex Research, a pharmaceutical company.
 Dr. Powell was an early investor and board member of Actelion (ATLN), Intermune (ITMN), Orexigen (OREX), Seattle Genetics (SGEN), Threshold (THLD), Trius (TSRX), and other public and private companies such as Intellikine (sold to Millenium-Takeda), Mirna, and Labrys Biologics (acquired by Teva Pharmaceutical).
 Dr. Powell is an Adjunct Professor at the University of Kansas in the Department of Pharmaceutical Chemistry, and on the Board of Trustees of Washington University in St Louis.
 Dr. Powell received a Ph.D. in physical chemistry from the University of Toronto, and completed his postdoctoral work in bioorganic chemistry at the University of California.